New pharmaceuticals and negotiations

 THE NEGOTIATION PROCESS

-Negotiations between Amgros and the supplier can begin when the Danish Medicines Council's assessment report has been submitted for consultation with the supplier.
-The negotiations themselves take a maximum of 14 days.
-This means that there is only a short time for conducting a negotiation meeting between Amgros and the supplier.
+Negotiations between Amgros and the supplier can begin once the Danish Medicines Council’s draft assessment report has been sent to the supplier.
+At the same time, Amgros also receives the draft assessment report.
+Typically, the entire negotiation process lasts a maximum of 14 days.
+This means that the timeframe for holding a negotiation meeting between Amgros and the supplier is short.

-At the negotiation meeting between Amgros and the supplier, the supplier can briefly present the medicine and the supplier's view of the assessment report from the Danish Medicines Council as the basis for price negotiations.
-There is also an opportunity at the meeting to clarify the content of the actual contract between Amgros and the supplier.
-However, this does not apply if the process started before the negotiation.
+At the negotiation meeting between Amgros and the supplier, the supplier may briefly present the medicine and provide comments on the Danish Medicines Council’s assessment report as a basis for negotiating the price.
+The meeting also provides an opportunity to clarify the content of the agreement between Amgros and the supplier.

-After the negotiations with the supplier, Amgros will draw up a negotiation memo for the Danish Medicines Council.
-This memo contains the result of the negotiation and Amgros’ evaluation of the price level compared with existing and future market conditions.
+Following the negotiations, Amgros prepares a negotiation memo for the Danish Medicines Council.
+The memo includes the outcome of the negotiations as well as Amgros’ assessment of current and future market conditions.

 ALTERNATIVE AGREEMENTS

-Amgros defines alternative agreements as all agreements other than those based on a “flat discount”.
+Amgros defines alternative agreements as any agreements other than those based on a “simple discount”.

-Amgros applies a number of principles for using alternative agreement models to help ensure all suppliers are treated equally.
+Amgros has established a set of principles for the use of alternative agreement models to ensure consistent and transparent treatment of all suppliers.

 Read more about the principles, the negotiation process and the use of alternative agreement models.